Client API

 /*

-* Example of creating a HostResolver and a Socket
+* creating a HostResolver and a Socket

 */